Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Epicyclic frequencies for hairy black holes

 In \autoref{fphi2}, we further examine the variation of $f_\phi$ with $r$ for fixed $\alpha$ but varying $l$ for different choices of spin.
 Each row corresponds to a fixed value of $\alpha$, increasing from top to bottom, while $l$ is varied.
-In \ref{Fig6a} and \ref{Fig6b} we fix the deformation parameter to $\alpha = 0.5$ and consider $l = 1$ and $l=2$ respectively.
-Similarly, in \ref{Fig6d} and \ref{Fig6e} the deformation parameter is fixed to $\alpha = 2$ and $l$ is varied to 0.3 and 0.6 respectively.
-We note from \autoref{S2} that whether we fix $\alpha$ to 0.5 or 2, $l_{min}>0.2$ (see \ref{Fig1b}).
-Also, for such values of $\alpha$ and lower $l$ values, the spin can go only as high as $a_{sec}$.
-The same holds for $\alpha=6, ~l=0.15$ (\ref{Fig6g}).
-Thus, for hairy BHs with $\alpha=0.5~ \& ~l=1$, $\alpha=2~ \& ~l=0.3$, or $\alpha=6 ~\& ~l=0.15$, the $r_{ms}$ values are larger than their corresponding hairy counterparts with same $\alpha$ but larger $l$.
+In \ref{Fig6a}, \ref{Fig6b} and \ref{Fig6c} we fix the deformation parameter to $\alpha = 6$ and consider $l = 0.15$, $l=0.2$ and $l=0.3$ respectively.
+Similarly, in \ref{Fig6d}, \ref{Fig6e} and \ref{Fig6f} the deformation parameter is fixed to $\alpha = 12$ and $l$ is varied to 0.1, $e^{-2}$ and 0.15 respectively.
+For $\alpha=6 ~\& ~l=0.15$, the spin can go only as high as $a_{sec}$.
+Thus, for hairy BHs with $\alpha=6 ~\& ~l=0.15$, the $r_{ms}$ values are larger than their corresponding hairy counterparts with same $\alpha$ but larger $l$.
 The $r_{ms}$ values of the hairy Kerr BH with maximum achievable prograde spin (which is also the smallest $r_{ms}$) is represented by the blue dashed line in \autoref{fphi2}.
-For \ref{Fig6b}, \ref{Fig6e}, \ref{Fig6h} and \ref{Fig6k}, the smallest $r_{ms}\sim 1$.
-Thus, it is clear from \autoref{fphi2} that for a fixed $\alpha$ and $a$, $f_\phi$ seems to increase with $l$.
-But this happens for lower $l$ values and as long as $r\sim r_{ms}$.
-As $l$ increases beyond a certain threshold value upto $l_{max}$, even near $r_{ms}$, $f_\phi$ ceases to exhibit variation with respect to $l$ (\ref{Fig6c} and \ref{Fig6f}).
-This feature is prevalent also for $\alpha\sim 12$, where however $l_{max}\approx 0.167$.
-Once again for a given $\alpha$, as $l$ approaches $l_{max}$, the Kerr features are recovered (\ref{Fig5a}).
-Overall, from \autoref{fphi1} and \autoref{fphi2} we note that the hairy Kerr BH which satisfies the SEC has lower $f_\phi$ compared to the Kerr BH and $f_\phi$ approaches the Kerr limit either as $\alpha\to 0$ or $l\alpha \to 2$.
+For \ref{Fig6b}, \ref{Fig6c}, \ref{Fig6e} and \ref{Fig6f}, the smallest $r_{ms}\sim 1$.
+The behavior is similar for lower values of $\alpha$.
+It is clear from \autoref{fphi1} and \autoref{fphi2} that $f_{\phi}$ is more sensitive to $\alpha$ than $l$. $f_\phi$ varies with $l$ for a given $\alpha$ only when $\alpha\neq 0$ and $\alpha l<<2$.

 To get the epicyclic frequencies, we have to perturb the stable circular equatorial orbit both radially and vertically.
 We can show the perturbation by the following equations

 As a first approximation, we assume the two oscillations to be decoupled.
 From (\ref{3.7}), we get